Tomato and Spinach Omelette

 1 large egg contains approximately 6g of protein so if you make a 2-egg omelette, you are getting 12g of protein in one meal.
 Consume the whole egg, not just the white as the yolk is where your nutrients like fat, iron, vitamin A, D, B12, folate, biotin and B6 are found.
 The egg white is mainly a good source of protein.

 If you experience low energy levels and modifying your diet to include more protein, healthy fats, and fibre is not helping, there can be other reasons such as inflammation or hormonal imbalances that may be affecting your energy.
-I offer 1 on 1 consultations or can connect you with a naturopathic doctor in your area if you wanted to address your energy status.
+To get to the bottom of your fatigue and energy levels, book a naturopathic consultation.

 Previous